 Or, you could set one card at the top as a guidance card and then pull several cards to line up for a more detailed narrative.
 In this formation, the top card would help you set the overall theme or message for the reading.
 Then, you would set down cards in order of the past, present, your bridge, the future, and the block.
 The past card shows how you got to this moment, the present card shows you where you are, the bridge card shows what led you from past to present, the future card talks about what is possible for you, and the block card helps you identify what might be holding you back from your potential.

-As you use the formations and guidebook as a way to interpret the cards, you’ll want to use the message for your daily life.
+As you use the formations and guidebook as a way to interpret the cards, you’ll want to use the message for your everyday life.
 Oracle cards are meant to help you analyze your life and get in touch with yourself, but then you need to take it a step forward and work on self-development.
 Use the message the cards are communicating to you to better yourself!

-During your session, you might find it helpful to keep a journal.
+During your oracle card reading, you might find it helpful to keep a journal.
 Over time, you might see patterns and be able to learn even more from the cards.
 You can identify which events in your past are truly significant to you and work on forgiving and letting go.
 If your past is holding you back, you can work on learning lessons and growing from the hurt.
 If the cards keep pointing out something significant coming down the pike or an opportunity you should take advantage of, this is a great time to identify what might be holding you back or what could get in the way of you achieving your full potential.

 Because oracle cards are so flexible, creators everywhere are making their own unique decks with one-of-a-kind interpretations.
 Finding the right decks for you and your situation will make your sessions even more helpful to your growth.